-Tire Linc - TPMS (customer supplied)
+Tire Linc - TPMS Prep (customer supplied)

-Your Imagine TT is pre-wired for the LCI Tire Linc® System.
+Your Imagine TT is pre-wired for the Lippert Tire Linc® System.
 Tire Linc® is a tire pressure and temperature monitoring system (TPMS).
 The TPMS issues an alert via the Alert Indicator or the Grand Design Compass Control® app when a trailer's tire(s) pressure or temperature falls out of the programmable range.

 Please contact your Grand Design RV Dealer for more information and Ordering.
-This page is intentionally blank.